I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/namcache/nf-namcache-rxnamecachefetchentry.md

 <p>As a aside effect as the name cache active list is scanned, any non-matching entries that have expired are put on the free list.
 The name cache lock is acquired to protect this operation.</p>

-<p><b>RxNameCacheFetchEntry</b> looks for a match in the name cache active list for the specified <i>Name</i> parameter.
-If the name is found, the entry is removed from the name cache active list and a pointer to the NAME_CACHE structure is returned.
-Otherwise, <b>NULL</b> is returned.</p>

-<p>The NAME_CACHE entry is removed from the active list to avoid possible problems with another thread that is trying to update the same entry, or observing that it expired and putting it on the free list.
-It is possible to get multiple entries with the same name by different threads, but eventually they will expire.</p>

-<p>If a matching NAME_CACHE entry is found, no check is made for expiration.
-The caller must check for expiration because it might want to take some special action.</p>

-<p>As a aside effect as the name cache active list is scanned, any non-matching entries that have expired are put on the free list.
-The name cache lock is acquired to protect this operation.</p>

 ## -requirements
 <table>
 <tr>